freenas/freenas-docs/userguide/system.rst

 viewed or set using
 :menuselection:`System --> System Dataset`.

-.. warning:: Passwords are backed up with the system configuration.
 There are two types of passwords.
 User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration backup.
-Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, must be stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
-The key for this encryption is stored on the boot device.
-If %brand% is installed on a new boot device and a backup system configuration is moved to that new boot device, the key is not present and these other passwords must be re-entered.
+Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
+The key or *seed* for this encryption is normally stored only on the boot device.
+When :guilabel:`Save Config` is chosen, a dialog gives the option to :guilabel:`Export Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
+Configuration backups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.

+.. warning:: The :guilabel:`Export Password Secret Seed` option is off by default and should only be used when making a configuration backup that will be stored securely.
+After moving a configuration to new hardware, media containing a configuration backup with a decryption seed should be securely erased before reuse.

 **Upload Config:** allows browsing to the location of a previously saved configuration file to restore that configuration.
 The screen